zkteco-home/apache/README.md

 ## Apache Http Server for Windows X64
-> Apache binaries are built with the original source released by the Apache Software Foundation and have been compiled with Visual Studio 2022 (VC17) to obtain higher performance and better stability
+> Apache binaries are built with the original source released by the Apache Software Foundation and have been compiled with Visual Studio 2022 (VC17) to obtain higher performance and better stability.

+The world's first version to support apr 2.0

 ### Build Specifications
 * Binary by: Michael wang